aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ods-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render ODS to WORD on Android via Java or Online App" h2="Transform ODS to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODS to WORD is a common requirement for many Android applications.
+ODS is an open document spreadsheet format, which is used to store data in tabular form.
+It is widely used in many applications, but it is not supported by Microsoft Word.
+Therefore, it is necessary to convert ODS to WORD in order to make it compatible with Microsoft Word.

+<h2>How Aspose.Total helps for ods to word conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate ODS to WORD conversion feature inside your Android applications.
-In the first step you can export ODS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you to integrate ODS to WORD conversion feature inside your Android applications.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+By using these two APIs, you can easily export ODS to PDF and then convert PDF to WORD.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can be used to export ODS to PDF.
+It supports a wide range of features, such as creating, editing, and converting spreadsheets.
+It also supports a variety of formats, including ODS, XLS, XLSX, CSV, HTML, and PDF.

+Aspose.PDF for Android via Java is a powerful PDF processing API that can be used to convert PDF to WORD.
+It supports a wide range of features, such as creating, editing, and converting PDF documents.
+It also supports a variety of formats, including PDF, DOC, DOCX, HTML, and TXT.

+By using Aspose.Total for Android via Java, you can easily integrate ODS to WORD conversion feature inside your Android applications.
+It is a powerful and reliable solution that can help you to quickly and easily convert ODS to WORD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}